orocos/rtt_ros_integration/rtt_actionlib/README.md

   }

   // Accept/reject goal requests here
-  // NOTE: Since we created the RTT action server with `RTT::OwnThread`, calls to
-  //       this member function will be serialized with updateHook() void goalCallback(GoalHandle gh) {
+  void goalCallback(GoalHandle gh) {
     // EXAMPLE //
     // Always preempt the current goal and accept the new one